nickretallack/puppetbox/README.md

 * Debounce database writes for movement [DONE]
 * Selection info panel on the side [DONE]
 * Delete objects [DONE]
-* Work with real images instead of just data urls
+* Work with real image files instead of just data urls
 * De-dup images using hashes
 * Move objects up/down in the stacking order
 * Select multiple objects and manipulate them together